Brandon-mg/Brandon-mg.github.io/index.md

 Hosted a few dedicated servers for games to test out my AWS experience and to explore the automation I can implement using Lambda.

 #### Terraform Practice
-set up a few servers using Terraform to see the control I have over AWS instances using Terraform.
+To practice with HashiCorp Terraform I set up a few servers using Terraform to see the control I have over AWS instances and What all I can do.

 ## Side Projects
 #### Automated 3D printing